arohit-talari/san-diego-regional-medical-center-kpi-report/README.md

 <h2 align="center">Questions for Stakeholders Prior to Project Advancement</h2>

-*These are questions I would have raised with stakeholders and project leads before finalizing the analysis — to pressure-test assumptions, clarify data definitions, and ensure the insights reflect operational reality.*
+*These are questions I would have raised with stakeholders and project leads before finalizing the analysis, to pressure-test assumptions, clarify data definitions, and ensure the insights reflect operational reality.*

 **1 — What interval does SDRMC use to define a readmission — 30, 60, or 90 days?** This analysis uses a **30-day** window consistent with Centers for Medicare and Medicaid Services (CMS) standards.
 A longer interval would capture additional return visits and materially increase the reported **10.9%** readmission rate